Croatia Starts Here

 The Bottom Line

-Whether you’re planning a Croatia itinerary for the sake of visiting Croatia, or as part of a larger trip to the Balkans, I’ve got you covered.
+Whether you’re planning 1 week in Croatia for the sake of visiting the country, or as part of a larger trip to the Balkans, I’ve got you covered.
 In either case, make sure not to neglect the gorgeous inlands parts of Croatia, as beautiful as the Dalmatian Coast may be—it’s also the most crowded and expensive part of the country.
 If you’re feeling flummoxed, either as you plan your trip to Croatia or to the Balkan region as a whole, consider hiring me as your Travel Coach.